2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 23. New England Patriots: Kenneth Murray, LB, Oklahoma

-Betting Tip: the William Hill Sportsbook has Murray over 21.5 at -130
+Betting Tip: The William Hill Sportsbook has Murray over pick 21.5 at -130.

 24. New Orleans Saints: Patrick Queen, LB, LSU